ansible/django-ansible-base/docs/lib/default_models.md

 needed to populate standard patterns in the returned API data.
 In particular:

  - "url" - the URL of the object itself
- - "related" - linked to related objects
+ - "related" - links to related objects
  - "summary_fields" - details of related objects

 Doing this without lots of redundancy requires standardization of _view names_.